adn770/ppdf/docs/design-dmap.md

 -   **Usage**: `python dmap.py -i <input.png> -o <output_name> [OPTIONS]`
 -   **Arguments & Flags**:
-    -   `--input` / `-i`: **(Required)** Path to the input PNG file.
+    -   `--input` / `-i`: Path to the input PNG or JSON file.
+Required unless `--skip-analysis` is used.
     -   `--output` / `-o`: **(Required)** The base name for the output `.json` and `.svg` files.
+    -   `--skip-analysis`: Skip analysis and render directly from an existing `<output>.json` file.
     -   `--rooms`: A comma-separated list of room numbers to render.
 If omitted, the entire map is rendered.
-    -   `--hatching`: A boolean flag to enable procedural exterior border hatching.
+    -   `--hatching`: Enables and selects the style of procedural exterior border hatching (`sketch` or `stipple`).
-        Disabled by default.
-    -   `--hatch-density`: A float multiplier for border hatching density.
-    -   `--bg-color`: SVG background color (hex).
-    -   `--wall-color`: Color for room outlines and details (hex).
-    -   `--room-color`: Fill color for rooms (hex).
-    -   `--line-thickness`: A float multiplier for line thickness.
-    -   `--no-grid`: A boolean flag to disable rendering the grid inside rooms.
+    -   `--no-features`: Disables the rendering of all `Feature` objects.
+    -   `--save-intermediate`: Save intermediate analysis images to a directory for debugging.
+    -   `--ascii-debug`: Render an ASCII map of the final structure for debugging.
+    -   `--debug`: Enable detailed DEBUG logging for specific topics (e.g., `analysis`, `grid`, `render`).

 ---